• Skip to primary navigation

 We used the German/English Bible but mostly read it in English.
 Although, in church, the Scriptures were read in German.

-And my dad made sure that we learned the German alphabet, and occasionally he made us read in German.
+My dad made sure that we learned the German alphabet, and occasionally he made us read in German.

 I always tried to figure out ahead of time which verse I was going to be reading so that I could read it in English first.
 Because if I knew what the verse said, then it was easier to read it in German.

 You may wonder what the big deal is.
 And why do they bother to read in German since they don't really understand it anyway?
 The answer is, "It's tradition."
-And we were told that if we lose the German language then we'll lose other important things too.
+And we were told that if we lose the German language, then we'll lose other important things too.

-And when you question the reason for some of their rules, sometimes the only answer is, "That's the way we've always done it."
+When you question the reason for some of their rules, sometimes the only answer is, "That's the way we've always done it."
 So whether it's a good thing or not, they hang on to the traditions of their forefathers.

 English and German Bible with daisies